How I Use OneNote for GTD (And Why I Ditched Omnifocus)

 - Mental Sweep Checklist

-Morning Review
+🔁 Morning Review Checklist

 I like to keep my system in check so every morning, I do the following: